-This article won second prize from the British Sociological Association for the best sociological article on climate change published in 2015.
-We were invited in 2016 to reflect further on the topic in the prize-winners’ workshop the BSA’s Climate Change Study Group organized around the winning papers at the University of Nottingham.
-The article was also republished in 2016 in a virtual issue of JRAI on ‘The Anthropology of Knowledges.’
+This article won the prestigious British Sociological Association’s Climate Change Article Prize in 2015, coming in second overall among the three winning nominations.
+In 2016, we were invited to reflect further on the topic in a prize-winners’ workshop the BSA’s Climate Change Study Group organised around the winning papers at the University of Nottingham.
+The article was later republished in a virtual issue of JRAI on ‘The Anthropology of Knowledges.’
 Here’s the abstract and link to the article:

 Calls for accountability and ‘impactful’ research are fundamentally reshaping the academy, giving rise to a large, critical scholarship on neoliberal regimes of accountability and their pernicious effects.
 But these calls also animate other institutional forms and practices that have received less critical attention.
 These include new forms of science that promise accountability through interdisciplinarity, collaborating with stakeholders, and addressing real-world problems.
 This article considers one example of such accountable science: human dimensions of climate change field research.
 This research endeavour has produced surprising results, including the uncritical adoption of controversial Euro-American ideas about traditional Others.
 In exploring how this has come about, the article considers how theoretical and disciplinary diversity are managed within this arena, and the organizing logics that enable climate sciences and scientists to work together.
 We ultimately argue that accountable science – like other neoliberal modes of accountability – can produce outcomes for which no one can be held to account.